2016 Yerevan hostage crisis: Reactions

+Armenian

 First Deputy Police Chief Hunan Poghosyan said during the early days: "Talks are underway with the hostage-takers.
 We are doing our best to resolve the situation without bloodshed."

 On 29 July, activists called upon members of the Armenian diaspora to raise awareness of the "regime violence" in Armenia.
 Within the North American diaspora, Serj Tankian wrote in favor of the protesters and Lebanese-born Arsinée Khanjian participated in the protests and spoke in favor of the protests.
 She was detained by police at one point.
 In Europe, three French-Armenian organizations (Renaissance Arménienne, Charjoum le Mouvement and CollectifAzatDzayn) declared their support for the protesters.